arcee-ai/mergekit/docs/create_a_merge_method.md

 ## Batches

 A `TensorGroup` contains the inputs for one logical output tensor.
-A `MergeBatch` contains one or more groups, and invoking a method returns a `MergedBatch` with one output per group.
+A `MergeBatch` contains one or more groups, and invoking a method returns a tuple of tensors with one output per group, in input-group order.
+Unpack a singleton result with `(merged_tensor,) = method(batch, ...)`.

 Logical batches may be heterogeneous.
 Preparation validates every group, buckets compatible work by shape, dtype, device, input count/layout, and execution options,